jasp-stats/jasp-desktop/Docs/user-guide/index.md

 1. If the variable contains only integer values and missing values, and contains less than 25 unique values, then it is assigned a variable type of *Nominal*.
 2. If the variable contains only integer values, floating point numbers, missing values, and +/- infinities, then it is assigned a type of *Continuous*.
-3. Otherwise the variable is assigned a type of *NominalText*.
+3. Otherwise the variable is assigned a type of *Nominal Text*.

 It should be noted that a value of *NA* is considered a text value in JASP, the same as in almost all statistical environments.
-However occasionally *R* users are tripped up by this.
+However this occasionally trips up *R* users.

 #### Changing Variable Types